albertprz/puresheet/README.md

-Spreadsheet management application implemented on [Halogen](https://github.com/purescript-halogen/purescript-halogen) aiming to provide an extensible, expressive and simple to use platform for data representation, visualization, analysis and exploration available for use for enterprise, personal & educational purposes.
+Spreadsheet management application implemented on [Halogen](https://github.com/purescript-halogen/purescript-halogen) aiming to provide an extensible, expressive and simple to use platform for data visualization, analysis and exploration.

 ## Project Goals